The Rite of Infant Baptism: The beginning Initiation into the Catholic Community of Faith

 Getting your baby baptized at Holy Family

-A baby makes a difference.
-Everyone knows that.
-They have to.
+A baby makes a wonderful difference!
 Adjustments are made, and the long process of taking this person from total helplessness to maturity begins.
 Society, in the person of the neighbors and relations, medical personnel and even the business world, prepares parents for their new lives before the birth of the baby.
 Baby showers help provide necessary supplies as well as wisdom.
 Questions and answers about sex, weight and name get everyone through the first days.
 The larger society also takes notice: making future room in schools, work places, and neighborhoods.

 The church also observes the birth of a baby in its community.
 The baptism of infants is the most visible manifestation of this notice.
 This rite, revised after Vatican II to acknowledge the reality that this is an infant and not just a small adult being baptized, is a gathering of the church around the couple and their child.
 Just as with adults, the initiation is initiation into a community, but here it is the community’s part to pledge itself to be a source of nourishment, of faith, of a gospel-filled way of life.